 For most properties, your gas meter will be located in a metal box at the front or side of the house.
 You may have a gas-only meter, or a combination gas and electrical meter box.
 Read about how to turn your gas meter on or off.

 Ensure you’re insured

 Make sure you have the right insurance cover for your property.
-No matter where you live or what your budget there is a level of cover that can make the difference when you need it most.
+No matter where you live or what your budget is, there is a level of cover that can make a difference when you need it most.